ajlopatkin/plasmidcounts/README.md

    - **Description**: Raw results obtained from running PlasmidFinder on the input data.
    - **Columns**:
      - Detailed plasmid identification results per contig.

-## Dataset

-You can download the dataset required for this analysis from the following link: [Download Dataset Here](https://rochester.box.com/s/vf26am6pdqmu5h35881q42xp857u5ze9)

 ## Contributing